Assign an Azure role for access to blob data

 To access blob data in the Azure portal with Azure AD credentials, a user must have the following role assignments:

-- A data access role, such as Storage Blob Data Contributor
+- A data access role, such as Storage Blob Data Reader or Storage Blob Data Contributor

 To learn how to assign these roles to a user, follow the instructions provided in Assign Azure roles using the Azure portal.